jasminemathieu/LAMP-Stack/README.md

 ## Introduction

 This project covers the installation and configuration process of LAMP stack collection process.
-This LAMP stack is comprised of four programs - Linux, Apache, MySQL and PHP, used to create and deploy a functionmal database application.
+This LAMP stack is comprised of four programs - Linux, Apache, MySQL and PHP, used to create and deploy a functional database application.

 ### Components used to complete this project: